 Steve Lund, European Studies Center: slund@pitt.edu

-Come practice your Hungarian speaking skills and meet other individuals who are interested in the language.
-All levels are welcome!
+Come practice your Hungarian and meet other people who are interested in speaking the language.
+All levels welcome!